Do you like maths, physics, and technology, and enjoy working with machines? If yes, Mechanical Engineering is the right career for you.

 Some mechanical engineers also work self-employed as contractors or consultants.

-10. Areas Of Specializations For Mechanical Engineers
+10. Areas Of Specialisations For Mechanical Engineers

 Their exceptional problem-solving, numeracy and analytical abilities make them suitable for a diverse range of mechanical engineering jobs within the field of mechanical engineering and in closely related ones.